 The Hill Neighborhood in St. Louis is the city's traditional Italian American neighborhood.
-Although known primarily for the dozens of fantastic Italian restaurants within its boundaries, the Hill is also one of the city's most tight-knit communities.
-Just as they did a century ago, families on the Hill greet each other warmly at church, local bakeries or while working in perfectly manicured front lawns.
+Known primarily for the dozens of fantastic Italian restaurants, the Hill is one of the city's most tightly-knit communities.
+Just as they did a century ago, families on the Hill greet each other warmly at church, local bakeries or while working on perfectly manicured front lawns.
 The Hill is still the Italian version of a Norman Rockwell neighborhood.

 The small neighborhood has played a large role in the history of sports in America.
 One city block of the neighborhood is famous for hosting the boyhood homes of Baseball Hall of Famers Yogi Berra and Joe Garagiola, as well as the home of Jack Buck as he began his broadcast career.
 The neighborhood also produced approximately half of the 1950 U.S. soccer team that upset top-ranked England in the World Cup.

-According to the 2000 U.S. Census, the Hill has 2,692 residents.
-Ninety five percent of the residents are white and about three percent are African American.
+According to the 2010 U.S. Census, the Hill area code has 17,717 residents.
 Approximately 75 percent of residents still claim to be of Italian descent.

-The Hill is known nationally for it's great Italian restaurants.
-It's often the dining destination of visiting celebrities, as well as the area locals take out-of-town guests.
+The Hill is known nationally for its great Italian restaurants.
+It's often the dining destination of visiting celebrities, as well as the area locals take their out-of-town guests.
 Great places to try include: